oeuvredespains/restful_API/README.md

 # restful_API
-Restful API to interact with a system using http request
+Restful API to interact with a system using http requests.